This post may contain affiliate links.

 Servings: 4 Servings

-This light and flavorful baked cod recipe is made with cherry tomatoes and fresh lemon for lots of bright flavor.
-A quick and easy dinner!
+This quick and easy baked cod recipe is a favorite with Well Plated readers!
+Roasted cherry tomatoes and lemon add lots of bright flavor.

 Ingredients